OndraM/graphite-graph-php/README.md

 GraphBuilder is a DSL and ini-based templating language for PHP to assist in constructing URL query strings for use with [Graphite](http://graphiteapp.org/) graphs.

+This is version 2 of the library (introducing eg. PSR-4 namespaces), based on [original version](https://github.com/bd808/graphite-graph-php) by [Bryan Davis](http://bd808.github.com/).

 About
 -----